Gfuen/AWSSecurityCert/awssecuritystudy.md

 - KMS Keys can be used for up to 4KB of data
 - KMS and KMS Keys
 - Data Encryption Keys (DEKs)
     - GenerateDataKey -  works on > 4KB
     - Plaintext Version
     - Ciphertext Version
     - Encrypt data using plaintext key
     - Discard
     - Store encrypted key with data
+- API Operations
+    - GenerateDataKey - returns a plaintext copy of the data key along with copy of the encrypted data key
+    - GenerateDataKeyWithoutPlaintext - returns encrypted copy of the data key
+    - Encrypt - encrypts palintext into ciphertext
+    - Decrypt - Decrypts ciphertext that was encrypted by a KMS key
 - KMS Keys are isolated to a region & never leave ...
 - ...
 Multi- region keys discussed (if required) in a different video
 - ...
 AWS Owned & Customer Owned